-When I first walked through our charming cottage I was in love!
-But still, in so many of the rooms I thought, "This must go!".
+When I first walked through this little Folk Victorian home I was in love!
+But still, in so many of the rooms I thought, "Oh, that has to go!".

-Well, that's exactly how I felt about the light fixture in the Central Hallway.
+Well, this is exactly how I felt about the light fixture in the Central Hallway.

 Here it is close up!:

 The two modern looking pendant lamps hung oh so low.
 The previous owners must have had artwork displayed here and thus the track lighting.
 This however was not our plan.
-I really wanted to rewind our little cottage back to a more 1920's look.
+I really wanted to rewind our little home back to a older, vintage, classy look.

 And then there was the tired mint colored paint which extended up the stairway.
 It looked like something I would have painted a little girl's room in once upon a time.
 In addition to the mint, I could see where the previous owners had color coordinated the hallway with the dark overwhelming teal in the dining room.
 And as held true through most of the original first floor, there was two toned cream/beige trim.
 Yep, someone had tried to "touch up" all the trim with a completely different shade of paint.